Linux / amd64

 The DeepStream SDK uses AI to perceive pixels and generate metadata while offering integration from the edge-to-the-cloud.
 The DeepStream SDK can be used to build applications across various use cases including retail analytics, patient monitoring in healthcare facilities, parking management, optical inspection, managing logistics and operations etc.

 Turnkey integration with the latest TAO Toolkit AI models.
-Our latest additions: action recognition, 2D body pose estimation, facial landmark estimation, emotion recognition, gaze, heart rate and gesture.
 Check the DeepStream documentation for a complete list of supported models.

 Develop in Python using DeepStream Python bindings: Bindings are now available in source-code.
 Download them from GitHub